makeri89/solidabis-ruokarahina/README.md

 - [ ] Add frontend to show fight results
 - [ ] Add e2e tests to make sure the app works as intended
 - [ ] Add storybook for UI components (maybe also chromatic)
+- [ ] Set up Github Actions to automate deploying the app

 ## Fight event spec